-- 15.1.
-Keeping Children Safe in Education, September 2018 had a new Part 5, providing guidance for school and colleges on how they should response to reports of child on child sexual violence and harassment (Para 235-257 of guidance). - 15.2.
-The school recognises that sexual violence and sexual harassment can occur between two children of any age and sex.
-It can also occur through a group of children sexually assaulting or sexually harassing a single children or a group of children. - 15.3.
-The school recognises that all victims should be taken seriously and that some groups are more at risk, namely children with SEN and LGBT children. - 15.4.
-Staff should be aware of the importance of: - Not tolerating or dismissing sexual violence or harassment as 'banter' or 'part of growing up'. - Challenging behaviours such as grabbing bottoms or genitalia, flicking bras and Upskirting, a form of peer on peer abuse and a criminal offence [included in Part 1 KCSIE 2019, para 27].
-Upskirting is typically when a photo is taken under a person's clothing without them knowing, for sexual gratification or to cause the victim humiliation, distress or alarm.
-Tolerating these behaviours risk normalising them. - Challenging and reporting online sexual harassment if they become aware that it has occurred.
-This may include: - Non-consensual sharing of sexual images and videos. - Unwanted sexual 'jokes', comments and message including on social media. - Recognising signs that indicate a child may be at risk from, or involved in serious crimes.
-They should know the associated risks involved and measures in place to manage these [included in Part 1 KCSIE 2019, page 29].
-Staff should be aware of indicators that may signal that children are at risk from, or are involved with, serious violent crime, including:
+- 16.3.
+All staff should be clear as to the school's or college's policy and procedures with regards to peer on peer abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it. - 16.4.
+The school recognises that sexual violence and sexual harassment can occur between two children of any age and sex inside or outside of school or online.
+It can also occur through a group of children sexually assaulting or sexually harassing a single children or a group of children. - 16.5.
+The school recognises that all victims should be taken seriously and that some groups are more at risk, namely children with SEN and LGBT + children. - 16.6.
+Challenging and reporting online sexual harassment if they become aware that it has occurred.
+This may include online through: - Non-consensual sharing of indecent nude and semi-nude images and/or videos especially around chat groups. - Unwanted sexual 'jokes', comments and message including on social media. - Sharing of abusive images or pornography to those who do not want to receive such content. - o Abusive, harassing and misogynistic messages. - 16.7.
+Recognising signs that indicate a child may be at risk from or involved in serious crimes.
+They should know the associated risks involved and measures in place to manage these [included in Part 1 KCSIE 2021, page 15].
+Staff should be aware of indicators that may signal that children are at risk from, or are involved with, serious violent crime, including: - Unexplained gifts/new possessions.
+These can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - o Increased absence from school. - Change in friendships/relationships with others/groups. - Significant decline in performance. - Signs of self-harm/significant changes in wellbeing. - Signs of assault/unexplained injuries.

-- Unexplained gifts/new possessions.
-These can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - o Increased absence from school. - o Change in friendships/relationships with others/groups. - Significant decline in performance. - Signs of self-harm/significant changes in wellbeing. - Signs of assault/unexplained injuries. - All staff should be aware of associated risks from involvement with serious crime and measures in place to manage them. - 15.5.
-If staff have a concern or a child makes a report to them, if they are in doubt as to what to do they should speak to the Achievement Coordinator who in turn will liaise with the Designated Safeguarding Lead or Deputy.
+All staff should be aware of associated risks from involvement with serious crime and measures in place to manage them.

+- 16.8.
+If staff have a concern or a child makes a report to them, if they are in doubt as to what to do they should speak to the Achievement Coordinator who in turn will liaise with the Designated Safeguarding Lead or Deputy. - 16.9.
+Staff should recognise peer on peer abuse may be taking place even if not reported.

-16. Health and Safety
+17. Health and Safety

-- 16.1.
-Our Health and Safety policy, set out in a separate document, reflects the consideration we give to the protection of our children both within the school environment and when away from the school when undertaking school trips and visits. - 16.2.
+- 17.1.
+Our Health and Safety policy, set out in a separate document, reflects the consideration we give to the protection of our children both within the school environment and when away from the school when undertaking school trips and visits. - 17.2.
 The school's Health Lead (based in Student Services) has responsibility for overseeing pupil's health needs as the Lead First Aider in school.
 They liaise closely with Achievement Coordinators, Pastoral Managers and Designated Safeguarding Lead where appropriate regarding student wellbeing.

-17. Safer Recruitment
+18. Safer Recruitment